cudbg/mpredict.js/README.md

  - `pauseThreshold`: The time threshold of pausing; when the time between two consecutive mouse events is larger than this threshold, the second mouse event will be regarded as the beginning of a new trace; default: 50
  - `K`: The number of nearest neighbors in the KNN algorithm; default: 5
  - `pathToTemplates`: The path to the JSON file of templates used for the KNN algorithm; default: '/mpredict-templates.json'
- - `targetElement`: The selector of target element to record mouse trace from
+ - `targetElement`: The selector of target element to record mouse trace from; default: document

 ### API